jordan-public/flash-loan-unlimited-solana/README.md

 Here are some important questions and answers, which clarify the economics of the Pool's operation:
-- Q: Why do we need tokens wT in Wrapped Mode Pools outside of Flash Loans?
+- Q: Why do we need tokens wT in Wrapped Mode outside of Flash Loans?
 - A: Because they have actual collateralized value, for other protocols to trade and the FLUF Protocol to receive fees.